n-ce/ytify/README.md

 ## Usage 👆
 1. Visit the [Production Deployment](https://ytify.netlify.app/), or if you've installed the project, wherever you're hosting it.
-2. Change the bitrate of the content you're streaming on the "Home" tab.
+2. Change the bitrate of the content you're streaming on the `Home` tab.
-3. Use the "Search" tab to search for streams with keywords or a direct URL.
+3. Use the `Search` tab to search for streams with keywords or a direct URL.
 4. Click on a stream to open a menu to either play, enqueue, or start a Radio of similar tracks and various other actions.
 5. Enjoy listening to music, podcast episodes, or other forms of audio even under low network conditions.
 6. Finding something new?
 Head over to `Discover` on the Library Tab.